radiodan/radiodan.js/docs/message-format.md

 Clients can subscribe to these subcription channels to recieve the latest data, on change.

+### system.volume

+Returns the master volume of the audio device.

 ### radio.`<id>`.playlist

 Returns the contents of the current playlist.